ScilifelabDataCentre/serve-charts/README.md

 </details>

 **Outcomes of this section:**
-- Instead of a Django server, you'll have an ssh server running for the [PyCharm setup](TODO: link);
+- Instead of a Django server, you'll have an ssh server running for the [PyCharm setup](https://github.com/ScilifelabDataCentre/stackn/?tab=readme-ov-file#deploy-serve-for-local-development-with-rancher-desktop)
 - You'll have a host machine's folder with the [Stackn](https://github.com/ScilifelabDataCentre/stackn/) code mounted to the container;

 Now that everything is running, you can swap the default image with the one you built locally.

-> See the [Stackn image section](#stackn-image) for instructions on how to build the image.
+> See the [Stackn image section](https://github.com/ScilifelabDataCentre/stackn/?tab=readme-ov-file#deploy-serve-for-local-development-with-rancher-desktop) for instructions on how to build the image.

 Go back to the `values-local.yaml` file update it with the following content: